wcyjames/pointnet-dgl/README.md

-PointNet and PointNet++ for Point Cloud Classification
+PointNet and PointNet++ for Point Cloud Classification and Part Segmentation
 ====

 This is a reproduction of the papers